NBA Trade Rumors: Cleveland Cavaliers Acquire Lou Williams From The Lakers

 On the other side of the court, Lou Williams is not exactly known to be a great defender.
 His on ball defense is decent at best and he tends to get lost in the defensive rotation at times.
 The Cleveland Cavaliers will probably need to let Lou Williams shine in a role where his defensive lapses won’t be too noticeable – and that is to come off the bench and score a bunch of points for the woeful Cleveland second unit.

 Assuming that both JR Smith and Kevin Love returns to the starting five, the Cleveland Cavaliers could have a second unit composed of Lou Williams, Kyle Korver, Richard Jefferson, James Jones, and Channing Frye.
 That bench might not be the best defensive lineup in the NBA, but it certainly is going to give Cleveland one of the most explosive second units.
-All the players in that line up can knock it down from long range and Williams’ amazing knack for making isolation plays will be the catalyst.
+All the players in that lineup can knock it down from long range and Williams’ amazing knack for making isolation plays will be the catalyst.

 We got @kkorv26 !!! #cavs #cle #kyrieirving #kyrie3 #korver